 Fave lift: deadlifts

-Motto: “Remember these words and live by them: Screw ‘em!
+Silly Quote: “Remember these words and live by them: Screw ‘em!
 Who cares what everybody else thinks?”

 Barehand ($50 ea) and JAW grips ($30 ea on WODshop) scored the highest overall in both categories.
 Both were touted to be comfortable, versatile, and effective.
 Barehand was scored lower in comfort/ fit for not covering the entire hand and not offering wrist support.
 The only negative noted about JAW was the concern about longevity.
 The fabric is thin and testers weren’t sure how long they would last.